 Accommodation that clearly exposes the person to risk of harm or social exclusion by reason of its location or other factors should be coded as 'unsuitable'.
-Accommodation categories V, W, and X, should usually be considered 'unsuitable'.
+Accommodation categories S, V and W should usually be considered 'unsuitable'.
+Accommodation category X (in custody) must always be considered 'unsuitable'.